-A Uganda safari is a a typical trip to the wild.
+What to pack for a Uganda Safari in 2021, A Uganda safari is a a typical trip to the wild.
 Uganda is a country of untamed wildernesses, elevated hills, intimidating mountains, boisterous waterfalls, boiling hot springs, long rivers and seemingly endless lakes, and an innumerable mass of wildlife found in its national parks, forests, and game reserves.

 Uganda is without doubt a great place to go on a safari.
 Here is a list of the essentials to pack for a Uganda safari:

 Essential documents to come along on your Uganda safari

 The essential documents tourists must-have while traveling to Uganda for a safari include:

 · Passport; you definitely need your passport to pass at the ports of entry.
 Remember to carry several copies of your passport to use in case you lose your original.

 · e-Visa approval letter; tourists who are not East African nationals and don’t come from visa-exempt countries need to have a visa before entering Uganda.

 · Yellow fever vaccination certificate; taking a yellow fever vaccination is mandatory since Uganda lies within the yellow fever belt.